-While there are many factors that can go into a prioritizing order of operations policy, based best practices are determined by the urgency of the request, whether the querent is an active customer, and if the product is still usable given the problem at hand.
+While there are many factors that can go into a prioritizing order of operations policy, best practices are determined by the urgency of the request, whether the querent is an active customer, and if the product is still usable given the problem at hand.

-- Low priority requests typically come from visitors who are not active customers.
+These typically come from visitors who are not active customers.
 These might include inquiries such as general product questions, sponsorship requests, etc. They do not require an immediate response.

-- Medium priority requests encompass questions about product usage and troubleshooting which do not affect the customer’s ability to use the product; additionally, they might be casual users or subscribed to the free version of your product.
+These requests encompass questions about product usage and troubleshooting which do not affect the customer’s ability to use the product; additionally, they might be casual users or subscribed to the free version of your product.
 While these might not require an immediate response, they should nevertheless be answered promptly.

-- High priority requests come from customers whose use of the product is being inhibited or slowed by the issue at hand.
+These come from customers whose use of the product is being inhibited or slowed by the issue at hand.
 These inquiries require an immediate response.

-- First priority requests are made by users who are unable to use the product due to the problem being experienced.
+These requests are made by users who are unable to use the product due to the problem being experienced.
 They require immediate assistance, and should be placed first in the queue.

-It’s important to remember that importance and urgency are not the same thing.
+Ultimately, it’s important to remember that importance and urgency are not the same thing.
 Every customer, whether a long-time paid subscriber or a casual shopper, deserves the same amount of attention.
 The point here is, however, that some requests just can’t wait.